desyncr/zshrc/README.md

         # Or you could use my own .zshrc at $HOME/.zshrc.d/.zshrc

-* Restart zsh and done!
+* Restart Zsh and done!

 Optional
 --------

-* Install powerline fonts.
+* Install Powerline fonts.
 See section below.

 Configure
 ---------